Overview:

 Notices

-- Applicants can no longer receive funding from both Durango Creates! and Lodgers Tax Arts and Culture Grants.
+- Applicants cannot receive funding from both Durango Creates! and the Lodgers Tax Arts and Culture Grant.

-- Marketing expenses are no longer eligible under this grant.
+- Marketing expenses are not eligible under this grant.

 Goals